SJKEnterprise/STEMed/README.md

 # StemEd.io
 Stem ED is a Web 3.0 platform for STEMed.io (coming soon) STEM curriculum for educators to use, create and teach inperson and online classes.
-The STEM content will be in partnership with Yeti Learning LLC which runs and manages https://YetiAcademy.com and https://TypingAgent.com.

 # Genisis NFT - STEMed
 - 1500 NFT's for Early Adopters to gain access to web 2.0 and help develop the direction of web 3.0 STEM education.